brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 [...]

 ::: addu
-[x]{.pnum} An *immediate value* is a value that satisfies any of the following:
+[w]{.pnum} An *immediate value* is a value that satisfies any of the following:

-* [x.1]{.pnum} any constituent reference refers to an immediate function or an immediate object,
+* [w.1]{.pnum} any constituent reference refers to an immediate function or an immediate object,
-* [x.2]{.pnum} any constituent pointer points to an immediate function or an immediate object, or
+* [w.2]{.pnum} any constituent pointer points to an immediate function or an immediate object, or
-* [x.3]{.pnum} any constituent value of pointer-to-member type designates an immediate function.
+* [w.3]{.pnum} any constituent value of pointer-to-member type designates an immediate function.

 [With the adoption of P2996, this would have to be extended to also account for any references to, pointers to, or values of type `std::meta::info`.]{.draftnote}

-[y]{.pnum} An *immediate object* is an object that was either initialized by an immediate value or declared by an immediate variable.
+[x]{.pnum} An *immediate object* is an object that was either initialized by an immediate value or declared by an immediate variable.

+[y]{.pnum} An *immediate variable* is

+* [y.1]{.pnum} a variable declared with the `consteval` specifier, or
+* [y.2]{.pnum} a variable that results from the instantiation of a templated entity declared with the `constexpr` specifier whose initialization results in an immediate value.

 [z]{.pnum} An *immediate constant expression* is either a glvalue core constant expression that refers to an object or a function, or a prvalue core constant expression whose value satisfies the following constraints: